 Advisory Board

-James Murphy
+James Murphy (STV)

 James Murphy is a recognized industry leader in Program and Construction Management (PMCM), with more than 31 years of executive-level experience delivering complex capital programs across the public, private, and federal sectors.
 His expertise spans data centers, mission-critical facilities, power and energy infrastructure, and advanced manufacturing and pharmaceutical facilities, where precision, reliability, and speed-to-market are paramount.